 Founded in the 12th century, Hannover gained in importance as a trading city and in 1636 was proclaimed the capital of the Welf dynasty, one of Europes most notable families.
-The 18th century proved to be the hey-day for the Welfs, providing a line of kings for the British throne in personal union from 1714 to 1837, ending only when Queen Victoria ascended to the throne.
+The 18th century proved to be the hey-day for the Welfs, providing a line of kings for the British throne in personal union from 1714 to 1837 (the King Georges), ending only when Queen Victoria ascended to the throne.
 In 1866, however its status as a kingdom came to an end when Hannover was annexed to Prussia after being on the losing side in the Austro-Prussian war.
 World War II saw the bombing of 80% of the city centre, and whilst it has lost the grandeur it once had, exemplary restoration work has given back the city a number of its architectural gems, still providing you with a real feel for it’s important past.

 Today Hannover is the host of many world’s largest trade fairs.
-The city offers an attractive lake and expansive green belt perfect for sports of all kinds, excellent cultural offerings including a first-class opera house and many theatres, a wide range of open air events, first-class shopping facilities and a fine selection of restaurants.
+The city offers an attractive lake and expansive green belt perfect for sports of all kinds, excellent cultural offerings including a first-class opera house and many theatres, a wide range of open air events, first-class shopping facilities and a fine selection of restaurants/bars/cafes.

 Living in Hannover